How to read food labels

 Nutrition - reading food labels; Diabetes - reading food labels; Hypertension - reading food labels; Fats - reading food labels; Cholesterol - reading food labels; Weight loss - reading food labels; Obesity - reading food labels

 Food labels give you information about the calories, number of servings, and nutrient content of packaged foods.
-Reading the labels can help you make healthy choices when you shop.
+Reading the labels can help you make healthy choices when you shop and plan meals.

 Food labels tell you the nutrition facts about the foods you buy.
 Use the food labels to help you choose healthier foods.